nathanchapero-creator/lafc-win-analysis/README.md

 * Deviations calculated per match (GF − xGF and GA − xGA).
 * xGD and GD averaged per match.
 * Dataset restricted to MLS regular season and playoff matches.
+* Matches including Carlos Vela include any match where Vela played more than 1 minute.
+* To reduce structural noise and isolate on-field performance trends, this analysis focuses primarily on the 2021 season, which more closely resembled a standard MLS campaign compared to 2020.

 ### Why I analyzed it:
-  * The goal is to assess whether Carlos Vela had a measurable impact on LAFC's success.
+  * Primary assessment of whether Carlos Vela had a measurable impact on LAFC's success.
 This includes measurements in win percentage, xGF (expected goals for), xGA (expected goals against), and xGD (expected goal difference).

 ### Brief Insight Summary:
   * The 2021 MLS season contained the largest underperformance relative to xGD.
-Once broken down, underperformance was most prevalent while Vela was on the pitch.
+Further segmentation indicated that the underperformance was most prevalent while Vela was on the pitch, with a **-0.93** difference relative to xGD, versus only a **-0.03** difference relative to xGD while Vela was not playing.

 ## Analysis